Coneriys/apache4/docs/content/reference/routing-configuration/kubernetes/crd/http/ingressroute.md

-In the case of domain fronting, if the TLS options associated with the Host Header and the SNI are different then Traefik will respond with a status code `421`.
+In the case of domain fronting, if the TLS options associated with the Host Header and the SNI are different then apache4 will respond with a status code `421`.

 #### Conflicting TLS Options